dkandalov/code-history-mining/README.md

 ### What is this?

 This is a plugin for [IntelliJ](https://github.com/JetBrains/intellij-community) IDEs to grab and analyze project source code history.
-Take a look at examples:
+Take a look at examples of visualizations:
  - [JUnit code history](http://dkandalov.github.io/code-history-mining/junit.html)
  - [IntelliJ code history](http://dkandalov.github.io/code-history-mining/idea.html)
  - [Scala code history](http://dkandalov.github.io/code-history-mining/scala.html)